kalekundert/macromolecular_inpainting/notebook/design_encoder/compare_nonlinearities/notes.rst

 hard-shrink functions.
 They both have relatively strong effects on the inputs, and don't seem likely to cause issues during training.

+.. update:: 2024/07/29

+  I added the SELU function, after reading that it's designed to preserve variance.
+It's not an odd function, but it seems to avoid the artifacts associated with ReLU, and compares favorably with many of the other nonlinearities.

 Extra irreps
 ------------
 The plot above doesn't show this directly (you have to generate different